 Shumnam–Dynamic Meditation

 Dynamic Meditations are Rehnadee Shum meditations which use meditation maps.
 Meditation maps are charts with steps that lead to a destination, or a goal, that a mystic is seeking.
-These goals are set along Rehnadee Shum's Path of Enlightenment which divide a mystic's meditative effort into increments designed based on a mystic's proclivities, or natural mystic abilities and takes them on a spiritual journey that is charted by progressive meditation maps that evolve the mystic's spirituality through attainment of successive enlightenment experiences.
-In Shumsuh, Shumnam is the next practice after LeeEeSee–Preparation for Meditation.
-In LeeEeSee tutorials provide instructions on each step of a meditation map and also includes timing of moving from one step to the next while provides information on how to identify when the goals are attained.
+These goals are set along Rehnadee Shum's Path of Enlightenment which aggregates a mystic's meditative effort into increments designed based on the mystic's proclivities and takes them on a spiritual journey that is charted by progressive meditation maps which evolve the mystic's spirituality through the attainment of successive enlightenment goals.
+In Shumsuh, Shumnam is the next practice after LeeEeSee–Preparation for Meditation in the flow of Shumsuh.
+In LeeEeSee tutorials provide instructions for each step of a meditation map and also includes timing of moving from one step to the next.
+These tutorials also provide information on how to identify and confirm the attainment of a maps goal.
 Every meditation map is tailored to a mystic's current ability with the goal of growing it incrementally through attainable goals.
-This is Dynamic Meditation, Shumnam.
-Dynamic Meditation also means that new paths can be uncovered by mystics who practice Rehnadee Shum meditations and try out new techniques or even discover new goals from revelations that they uncover.
-Tried and tested meditations maps are maintained in the digital libraries of Shum Sanctuary for the benefit of generations to come.
+This is Shumnam or Dynamic Meditation.

 Elements of Shumnam